The $13 Million Story Behind Red Bull’s 3 I's Tagline | Red Bull Gives You Wings

 The company continued to expand and the drink entered the United Kingdom and Germany markets in 1994, the United States in 1997 and the Middle East in 2000 and continues to grow.

-Over the years, RedBull has added many variations to the energy drink, based on the same formula but offering different flavours and colours.
-It began with a sugar-free version in 2003 called RedBull Sugarfree and added variants like RedBull Zero, RedBull Total Zero and RedBull Energy Shot.
+Over the years, RedBull has added many variations to the energy drink, based on the same formula but offering different flavors and colors.
+It began with a sugar-free version in 2003 called RedBull Sugarfree and added variants like RedBull Zero, RedBull Total Zero, and RedBull Energy Shot.

-In 2013, RedBull began offering different flavours with the launch of RedBull Editions.
-Initially available in cranberry, lime and blueberry, it added various other flavours, some of which are available only during certain seasons or in specific countries.
+In 2013, RedBull began offering different flavors with the launch of RedBull Editions.
+Initially available in cranberry, lime, and blueberry, it added various other flavors, some of which are available only during certain seasons or in specific countries.

-In 2018, Organics by RedBull was launched with a line of organic sodas in flavours of bitter lemon, ginger ale, tonic water, and a new version of a cola called Simply Cola.
+In 2018, Organics by RedBull was launched with a line of organic sodas in flavors of bitter lemon, ginger ale, tonic water, and a new version of a cola called Simply Cola.

 Marketing Campaigns by RedBull